APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

  <h3>Pattern Matching</h3>

-  Works like a case function.
-If the object matches a pattern(LHS) it execute an expression(RHS).
-The arrow symbol(=>) separates the parernt from the expressions.
+  Works as a case function.
+If the object matches a pattern(LHS) it executes an expression(RHS).
+The arrow symbol(=>) separates the pattern from the expressions.

-  Used to to distinguish between the different cases of symbols.
+  Used to distinguish between the different cases of symbols.
   <pre>
    <code>
     def symbolDuration(symbol: Symbol): String =